hyperspy/hyperspy/doc/user_guide/eds.rst

   specifying max_interations= in the function call.
 However, typically for TEM experiments convergence is witness after less then 5 iterations.

-  At this stage no absorption correction is only implemented in a rudimentary form and no knowledge of detector geometry has been incorporated.
+  At this stage absorption correction is only applicable for parallel-sided, thin-film samples.
 Absorption correction is calculated on a pixel by pixel basis after having determined a sample mass-thickness map.
 It therefore may be a source of error in particularly inhomogeneous specimens.
-The accuracy of this function will be improved in later versions of Hyperspy.

   For example: